kanidm/kanidm/book/src/integrations/oauth2.md

   parameter, your load balancer will need to merge JSON responses from Kanidm and the other service(s).

-Because of these issues, we recommend that (enterprise) applications support *directly* configuring OIDC using a Discovery URL or OAuth 2.0 Authorisation Server Metadata URL instead of WebFinger.
+Because of these issues, we recommend that applications support *directly* configuring OIDC using a Discovery URL or OAuth 2.0 Authorisation Server Metadata URL instead of WebFinger.